Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-... which can be then used as:
+... which we can then use as:

 #[test]

-fn test() {
+fn roulette_wheel_selection() {

 let population = vec![